nci/gsky/docker/data_ingestion.md

 ## Step 1: Downloading sample data

-Users can download the data files either into the container filesystem or to the host filesystem.
-For this tutorial, we demonstrate how to download files to the host filesystem and ingest them into the container later.
+Users can download the data files either into the container file system or to the host file system.
+For this tutorial, we demonstrate how to download files to the host file system and ingest them into the container later.
-Before downloading them,  we first create a directory on the host filesystem that will store these files using the following command:
+Before downloading them,  we first create a directory on the host file system that will store these files using the following command:
 `demo@demo-pc:~$ mkdir docker_user_data && cd docker_user_data`

 Then we use the following bash script to download the data files.